Be happy, be glad! Plant bulbs of glamorous gladiola now for spectacular summer color.

 Don’t forget your sweetheart.
 Roses are always a favorite and Armstrong Garden Centers has the best selection of rose bushes.
 Blooming azaleas, hydrangeas and tulips are also beautiful.

 Finish pruning roses.
 Begin feeding once new growth is 1-inch in length.
-Use E.B.
-Stone Rose Food.
+Use Dr. Earth Total Advantage Rose & Flower fertilizer.

 Replenish cool season crops.
 You’ll be able to enjoy homegrown goodness until the weather warms up.

 Feed me!
-Avocado and citrus trees are hungry for much needed nutrients, sprinkle the recommended amount of E.B.
-Stone Citrus and Fruit Tree Food about 2-feet from the trunk and water.
+Avocado and citrus trees are hungry for much needed nutrients, sprinkle the recommended amount of Dr. Earth Natural Wonder Fruit Tree fertilizer about 2-feet from the trunk and water.

 Make up your beds.
 Prepared spring flowerbeds by working compost or other organic material into the soil.